calinah/katacoda-scenarios/new-scenario-template/intro.md

 # Test your K8S Knowledge (Your Title Here)

+In this scenario you will have a chance to assess your Kubernetes troubleshooting expertise.
+To do this we will use K3s which is a new lightweight Kubernetes distribution prototype from Rancher designed to be easy to install, half the memory, all in a binary less than 40mb.

 This is a mostly empty template.
 To create your own first scenario, duplicate this in your own repo, then modify it as needed.

 ## Description